Governance

 CLA Governance and Graduate Students

-Express your interest in getting involved in CLA governance
+Express your interest in getting involved with CLA governance

 CLA Graduate Student Award Committees